 Halo is a one of a kind music and audio engineering facility.
-Home to Hamilton’s only world class mixing console, the legendary SSL4K, paired with the Studer A80 tape machine, Pro Tools HD and a live room with a view, all situated in a vibe-entric space designed for creativity.
+Home to Hamilton’s only world class mixing console, the legendary SSL4K from Doppler Studio, Atlanta.
+This Console paired with the Studer A80 tape machine, Pro Tools Ultimate and a live room with a view, are all situated in a vibe-centric space designed for creativity.

-Halo is designed for creating radio ready recordings from rock to country, hip hop to singer songwriter.
-We deliver world class vocals in our custom vocal booth, whether hip hop, rock or acoustic music, you won’t get a better tone.
-We are also set up for live albums both upstairs or downstairs at the legendary This ain’t Hollywood stage.
+Halo is designed for tone and comfort, helping artists create radio ready recordings from rock to country, hip hop to singer songwriter.
+We deliver world class vocals in our custom live room, whether hip hop, rock or acoustic music, you won’t get a better tone.

-Halo is run by Roman Marcone, Corey Stevens and Ben Rispin.
+Halo is run by Roman Marcone with assistance by Ben Rispin.

 The SSL 4000 Console at Halo Studios was originally commissioned and installed at Doppler Studios in Atlanta, Georgia in 1985.
 The console was fastidiously maintained for 31 years by multiple Grammy-winning chief engineer Joe Neil before being purchased in 2016 by Marcone at Halo Studios Hamilton.